Zakaria1986/DatabaseOperations/intro_to_sql.md

 #### String Patterns

-We do have the ability to match patterns in strings, but we use the LIKE or NOT LIKE clauses in our SQL statements.
+We also have the ability to match patterns in strings, but we use the LIKE or NOT LIKE clauses in our SQL statements.

 |Pattern                    |Syntax        |
 |---------------------------|--------------|